from small one page howto to huge articles all in one place

 ascii(offset,length)

-True if bytes are valid printable ASCII (CR, NL, TAB, BS, 32-126)
+True if the length bytes starting at offset are valid printable ASCII (CR, NL, TAB, BS, 32-126).

 printable(offset,length)

-True if bytes are printable 8-bit chars (CR, NL, TAB, BS, 32-126, 128-254)
+True if the length bytes starting at offset are printable 8-bit chars (CR, NL, TAB, BS, 32-126, 128-254).

 priority(number)

-Specifies the relative priority of this MIME type.
+Specifies the relative priority of this MIME media type.
 The default priority is 100.
 Larger values have higher priority while smaller values have lower priority.

 string(offset,"string")

-True if bytes are identical to string
+True if the bytes starting at offset are identical to string.

 istring(offset,"string")